Guidance

 If left uncontrolled, the beetle, in association with pathogenic fungi (particularly the blue stain fungus Endoconidiophora polonica), has the potential to cause significant damage to Britain’s spruce-based forestry and timber industries.

-There is no evidence that Ips typographus is spreading in England - the latest establishments are likely to have come directly from the continent and are not related to the original 2018 finding.
+There is no evidence that Ips typographus is spreading in England.
+The latest establishments are likely to have come directly from the continent and are not related to the original 2018 finding.

 Adult beetles are dormant and hibernate over winter under the bark of trees, logs and leaf litter.
-They then re-emerge in spring, when the temperature rises above 20°C.
+They re-emerge in spring, when the temperature rises above 20°C.

-The eight-toothed spruce bark beetle (Ips typographus) can often be confused with the great spruce bark beetle (Dendroctonus micans).
-Read the Symptoms guide Ips typographus (PDF, 844 KB, 3 pages) to help with identification.
+The eight-toothed spruce bark beetle is often confused with the larger ‘great spruce bark beetle’ (Dendroctonus micans).

-Reporting sightings
+Report sightings

 Report suspected sightings in Northern Ireland using Treecheck, the all-Ireland tree pest reporting tool.